HOM Address to the Cambodia Institute for Cooperation and Peace on Australia’s role in ASEAN

 12 May 2017

 Your Excellency Ambassador Pou Sothirak, thank you very much for that introduction and for the invitation to be here today to speak about Australia’s relations with ASEAN.
-Find out who else to acknowledge.

 I’m delighted to be in Phnom Penh, the first time in my official capacity as Australia’s Ambassador to ASEAN.
 I’ve just spent the last day speaking with thought leaders from government, business and other sectors about ASEAN at the World Economic Forum.
 ASEAN deserves this level of attention as it increases in strategic and economic heft and global influence.